-Design Verification vs. Design Validation: 6 Tips for Medical Device Development
+Design Validation vs Verification for Med Device Development

-If you develop products — medical devices, particularly — then you’ve heard the terms design validation and design verification (also called V&V).
+If you develop products — medical devices, particularly — then you’ve heard the terms and design verification and validation (also called V&V).
 Here we’ll explain what the two activities are, the difference between them, plus share tips for getting the most out of your efforts.

 Note: To validate that this content would be useful to you, we connected with Megan Martin, a medical device V&V Consultant with over 30 years of experience in medical device V&V, medical device software, product and software quality, and U.S. and international device regulatory submissions.
 You’ll find her insights and examples throughout!